|

 shifted further out of phase, escaped Kor's grip and continued to

-modulate until Kor gave up his search.
+modulate until Kor quit searching.
 "Wie tat er den!"
 Onimex

-said, "How in the hell did he do that?"
-Xanax said things like
+wondered, "How in the hell did he do that?"
+Kor had proven once

 63. When Kor